michaelpo1738/BUBBA-KUSH/README.md

 # BUBBA-KUSH
 👋 Hi there!
-I'm **MICHAEL Known as BUBBA KUSH**, an **IT Student** passionate about creating powerful, user-centered digital experiences.
+I'm **MICHAEL ARIAS Known as BUBBA KUSH**, an **IT Student** passionate about creating powerful, user-centered digital experiences.
 I specialize in **Full Stack Web** and **Mobile App Development**, combining clean design with efficient code to build solutions that make an impact.